 After studying abroad, I found that it was simply impossible for me to return to the life I had been living before I left on my journey.
 Travel can be a truly eye opening experience and can greatly affect your views of other people and places.
 I also intend to write about some of the personal revelations I have along the way.
 If you are ever feeling as lost in life as I have, hopefully this will help guide you.

 The First Footsteps

-Growing up I went on family trips, but I got my first true taste of travel when I went to Rikkyo University in Tokyo, Japan through a study abroad program at my university for 4 months.
+Growing up I went on family trips, but I got my first true taste of travel when I went to Rikkyo University in Tokyo, Japan through a study abroad program at my university.
+I was there for 4 months in 2016.
 Unfortunately, when preparing for my journey, I had a lot of questions about the application, dorm registration, and overall rules that my university was unable to answer.
 When I started searching for answers online, I found a lot of other people who had questions similar to mine, so I decided to start blogging in order to not only document my wonderful experiences during my exchange program, but also to hopefully help other students who are preparing to study abroad.

 And Every Footstep After

 After studying abroad, I realized that I thoroughly enjoyed blogging and decided to get serious about it.
 I realized that other people could benefit from the hard work and extreme attention to detail I put into creating my travel plans.
 I decided to share what I have personally experienced, not just something I researched.
 This way, you know you are getting detailed, honest, and accurate information, because I’ve been there.
 In particular, you can find my…

 - Detailed and easy to follow itineraries and travel guides

 - Honest and information attraction and tour reviews